nvim-telescope/telescope.nvim/README.md

 -- This will load fzy_native and have it override the default file sorter require('telescope').load_extension('fzy_native')
 ```

+For a list of community extensions, please consult the wiki: [Extensions](https://github.com/nvim-telescope/telescope.nvim/wiki/Extensions)

 ## API
 <!-- TODO: need to provide working examples for every api -->